Soil Profile Definition

-The soil is the topmost, dark brown layer on the earth’s crust which is mainly composed of organic materials and rock particles mixed with minerals and other organisms which support life.
-A soil profile is a vertical cross-section of the soil.
-There are various a series of horizons or layers of soil.
-Each horizon of soil may be different in both physical and chemical ways.
+The soil is the topmost layer of the earth’s crust mainly composed of organic minerals and rock particles that support life.
+A soil profile is a vertical cross-section of the soil, made of layers running parallel to the surface.
+These layers are known as soil horizons.

 Also refer: Minerals In The Soil And Soil Pollution

-The soil profiles are composed of a series of horizons or layers of soil stacked one on top of the other like layers in a cake.
-These horizons, identified by letters, A, B, C, and O.
+The soil profile is composed of a series of horizons or layers of soil stacked one on top of the other.
+These layers or horizons are represented by letters O, A, E, C, B and R.

 The O horizon is the upper layer of the topsoil which is mainly composed of organic materials such as dried leaves, grasses, dead leaves, small rocks, twigs, surface organisms, fallen trees, and other decomposed organic matter.
 It contains about 20 to 30% of organic matter.
 This horizon of soil is often black brown or dark brown in colour and this is mainly because of the presence of organic content.

-It is the subsurface horizon, present just below the topsoil and above the Bedrock.
+It is the subsurface horizon, present just below the topsoil and above the bedrock.
 It is comparatively harder and compact than topsoil.
 It contains less humus, soluble minerals, and organic matter.
-It is a site of deposition of certain minerals and metal salts, including the iron oxide in a large proportion.
-This layer holds enough water than the topsoil and is lighter brown due to the presence of clay soil.
-Farmers often mix horizon-A and horizon-B when ploughing their fields.
+It is a site of deposition of certain minerals and metal salts such as iron oxide.

 Explore more about: Preparation of Soil for Agriculture

 To know more about soil profile and different layers of soil, keep visiting BYJU’S website.

 The soil profile is a vertical section of the soil that depicts all of its horizons.
 The soil profile extends from the soil surface to the rock material.